FalixNodes-Software/KB-articles/content/_posts/minecraft/modifications/general/2025-01-23-adding-modpacks.md

 {% endtab %}
 {% tab Install Manual Install %}
+{: .warning}
+> Uploading your own modpacks is only possible on a Premium plan.

 The steps below are for general modpack installs; in some cases, modpacks may require further setup or tweaks.
 As such, we recommend reading through the instructions provided by the modpack creators in addition to these steps: